Itera/java-test/readme.md

 This came originally from behaviour driven development - but it applies well to most tests.
 The test structure is simply:

-* Given - setup your initial state
+* Given - set up your initial state
 * When - the action to be tested
 * Then - the expected results